TariqBkn/gemography_backend_coding_challenge/README.md

 *   ## The missing features:

-    I expected the Github API to expose some endpoints of trending repositories but I didn't find any.
-So i decided to scrape the <a h="https://github.com/trending">trending repositories</a> from Github website instead of using the API. on this web page, no information is provided about frameworks, that is why I calculated programming languages popularity instead.
+    I expected the Github RESTful API to expose some endpoints of trending repositories but I didn't find any.
+So i decided to scrape the (trending repositories)[https://github.com/trending] instead of using the API. on this web page, no information is provided about frameworks, that is why I calculated programming languages popularity instead.

 # The author :